 What Does Climate Change Mean To Us?

 Climate change causes temperature changes.
+Temperature change impacts where food can grow.

-Climate change can cause droughts.
+Climate change can cause severe droughts.
+Droughts affect drinking water supplies and food production.

 What Keeps Our Climate In Balance?

-Carbon dioxide is a greenhouse gas.
+Carbon dioxide is a greenhouse gas which warms Earth through the greenhouse effect.

 Plants and trees take carbon dioxide out of the air through photosynthesis.